ibm-cloud-docs/vpc/dnlb-about.md

 ![Network load balancer for VPC](images/nlb_arc.png "Network load balancer") {: caption="Network load balancer" caption-side="top"}

-The NLB is zonal, which means that the members must be in the same zone as the load balancer.
+The network load balancer is zonal, which means that the members must be in the same zone as the load balancer.
 Refer to [Multi-zone](/docs/vpc?topic=vpc-nlb-vs-elb#nlb-mz-support) for information on setting up a multi-zone network load balancers deployment.

 ## Getting started
-{: #nlb-getting-started}
+{: #dnlb-getting-started}

 To configure a network load balancer, make sure that you have met the following prerequisites:

-* If you don't have a VPC, create a VPC in the region that you want to create your NLB.
+* If you don't have a VPC, create a VPC in the region that you want to create your network load balancer.
 * Create a subnet in your preferred zone in your VPC.
 * Create instances in the same zone as your network load balancer.
 Instances can be attached to your load balancer later.
 * Configure an ACL to allow your network load balancer to function.

   For more information, see [Configuring ACLs and security groups for use with network load balancers](/docs/vpc?topic=vpc-nlb-configuring-acls).

-After you've completed all prerequisites, you can create your NLB.
+After you've completed all prerequisites, you can create your network load balancer.
 For more information, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer).

 ## Types of network load balancers
-{: #types-network-load-balancers}
+{: #dnlb-types-network-load-balancers}

-{{site.data.keyword.nlb_full}} supports only public load balancers.
+The network load balancer supports only public load balancers.
 A public load balancer is a load balancer where a publicly accessible IP address is registered with DNS.

 ## Load-balancing methods
 {: #network-load-balancing-methods}